“The problem isn’t the problem. The problem is your attitude toward the problem.”

 “Jack’s words are good advice for anyone thinking about spending time in Belize,” Phil continued.

-“Electricity out?
+“Taxi you called for never showed up?
+Drink you ordered before dinner arrived after you’d already finished eating your meal?
+Electricity out?
 Internet slow?
 Roads bumpy?
 Those things aren’t the problem.
 The problem is your attitude toward those things… or at least that can be the problem.

 “This country has only been a country since 1981.
 It’s still figuring things out.”

 After Phil had finished speaking, Belize’s Minister of Foreign Affairs Wilfred Elrington addressed the group.